Hi, welcome back, Rush Limbaugh, the Excellence in Broadcasting Network.

 You know, Snerdley happens to love this line that I came up with.

-Having reporters tell the truth about the regime is like asking Satan to tell us the truth about hell.
+Having reporters tell a truth about the regime is like asking Satan to tell us the truth about hell.

-Well, here you there's a big story that the the Heritage Foundation's morning bell today uh makes it makes a great point about about Obama's deficit reduction committee, uh headed up by Irks and Bowles and Alan Babe Simpson.
+The Heritage Foundation's Morning Bell today makes a great point about Obama's deficit reduction committee headed up by Irksom Bowles and Alan Babe Simpson.

-And there and the and the point that he's making is is uh that the morning bell makes one I've made frequently about a lot of other things, base closings is this is nobody's responsibility but Congress.
+And the point that he's making is that the Morning Bell makes one I've made frequently about a lot of other things, base closings, is this is nobody's responsibility but Congress.

 Congress, we don't spend a dime in this country unless Congress authorizes it.